laraning/flame/README.md

     }
 ```

-This is where you point out your route file.
-You just need to return the flame() helper so the framework will
+ :tada: This is where you mapped your route file You just need to return the flame() helper so Flame will load your respective
-capture your action and render the respective Panel.
+Panel and Twinkles for the "index" action.
+Meaning, if your Twinkles have the "index" action defined, they will run prior

-:exclamation: Flame will then render the view with the same action name that you're currently running.
-In this case it will run the Panels/index.blade.php automatically!
-Sweet!
+to the Panel content rendering.

-> ##### In case you don't have a Panel with the same name, then it will fall back to default.blade.php.
+> In case you don't have a Panel with the same name, then it will fall back to default.blade.php.
 If you have a Panel with this name, it will be loaded for all of your actions that don't have a specific Panel action.
 Double sweet!

 ## Current development status
 - [x] Finish core development.